Arcont01/library-api/README.md

 ## About project

-This application is a example to make a ecommerce with Vue.Js and Laravel
+This application is a example to make a Library API with Laravel

 ## Steps to deploy